 '''

-$ cd /opt/git
+$ cd /srv/git

 $ mkdir project.git

 $ cd project.git

 $ git init --bare

-Initialized empty Git repository in /opt/git/project.git/
+Initialized empty Git repository in /srv/git/project.git/

 '''

 Then, John, Josie, or Jessica can push the first version of their project into that repository by adding it as a remote and pushing up a branch.
 Note that someone must shell onto the machine and create a bare repository every time you want to add a project.
 Let's use gitserver as the hostname of the server on which you've set up your git user and repository.
-If you're running it internally, and you set up DNS for gitserver to point to that server, then you can use the commands pretty much as is:
+If you're running it internally, and you set up DNS for gitserver to point to that server, then you can use the commands pretty much as is (assuming that myproject is an existing project with files in it):

-on Johns computer

-\$ cd myproject

-\$ git init

-\$ git add.

 '''

+on John's computer

+$ cd myproject

+$ git init

+$ git add .

 $ git commit -m 'initial commit'

-$ git remote add origin git@gitserver:/opt/git/project.git
+$ git remote add origin git@gitserver:/srv/git/project.git

 $ git push origin master

 '''